 Despite the efforts of a boisterous home crowd to whip Craven Cottage up into the kind of frenzy that might have created a memorable upset, this was a rather straightforward local assignment for Chelsea.
 Comfortable on the ball and adventurous with it, they were thoroughly deserving of the two-goal victory given to them by two forwards who many, including a previous incumbent of the Stamford Bridge hotseat, reckon can’t play together.
 Didier Drogba clinically finished a nice move before half-time to steer them ahead and Nicolas Anelka finished the contest by skating around Mark Schwarzer with a quarter of an hour left.

-I’ve read and heard plenty of criticisms of Fulham since the final whistle on Sunday.
+I’ve read and heard plenty of criticisms of Fulham since the final whistle.
 The messageboards of full of much the same messages that come after any defeat against Chelsea – that the players didn’t show enough fight or heart.
 Frankly, I don’t think that was the case.
 There was plenty of endeavour and lots of willing running (both Bobby Zamora and Damien Duff sprinted fully thirty yards to tackle Chelsea centre backs after they had been robbed off possession), but Fulham were beaten by the better team.
 Of course, it hurts but there’s no shame in that.

 Roy Hodgson’s unflappable manner – he was as dignified as ever in defeat yesterday – probably sometimes conceals his displeasure at performances and he’d be the first to acknowledge that Fulham never really got going yesterday afternoon.
 Clint Dempsey might have had the first sniff of goal, a rising drive from the edge of the box that comfortably cleared Petr Cech’s crossbar, but it was the closest Fulham were to get for quite a while.
 Chelsea’s midfield trio controlled proceedings and the ineffectual Danny Murphy cut a disconsolate figure when he limped off before the end, with an injury that must make him a doubt for this week’s trip to Russia.